 Fall is such a beautiful season to investigate in preschool!
 The changing colors of the leaves often become a source of inspiration for our art projects, book selections, science investigations, and even our snack ideas!
-This Fall Leaves snack activity for kids is the perfect way to lead into the season!
+This Fall snack activity for kids is the perfect way to lead into the season!

 Fall Snack Supplies

-Supplies for this Fall snack are simple:
+Supplies for this Fall themed leaf activity are simple:

 - Leaf shaped cookie cutters in several sizes